UniversalDependencies/docs/_ruc/feat/NounClass-obj.md

 The object prefix of noun class 6 is _ga-_.
 This class contains plural and uncountable nouns.
 The corresponding singular class is `Bantu5`.
+This class contains plural and mass nouns.
+The corresponding singular class is `Bantu5`.

 #### Examples